rushimeh/TaxMate/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started
-First you need to create a .env.local file that holds your API key in my case it was
+First you need to create a .env.local file that holds your API key.
+In my case it was

 OPENAI_API_KEY:"api-key here"